ipochi/k8s-practice-questions/practice-questions.md

 ## 2. Create an Nginx Pod and attach an EmptyDir volume to it.

-## 3. Create an Nginx Pod in the namespace “kube-cologne” to be able to access it on HTTP (80) and HTTPS (443)
+## 3. Create an Nginx deployment in the namespace “kube-cologne” and corresponding service of type NodePort .
+Service should be accessible on HTTP (80) and HTTPS (443)

 ## 4. Add label to a node as "arch=gpu"